roboticcam/demo_links/README.md

-Over the past decade and half, I have developed many research and engineering prototype/demos/notes/projects, scattered all over the Web.
+Over the past decade and half, I have developed many research and engineering prototype/demos/notes/projects.
+They are scattered all over the Web.
 I organize them in this single repository:

 ### [1. ridll.com](http://ridll.com) ###
 **RIDLL** standards for **Ri**chard Xu's **D**eep **L**earning **L**ab: This Cloud based demo website has about nine research demos works by my team since 2016.
 Some notable examples include: